kraken-tech/django-subatomic/docs/why.md

 because `atomic`'s API is ambiguous, it can be hard to know the intended *Outcome*.

+To encourage putting rollback logic alongside savepoint creation, Subatomic's `savepoint` cannot be used as a decorator.

 ### Tests without after-commit callbacks

 To avoid leaking state between tests,